Lemonexe/PWN2/wiki/render.md

 ## Event listeners

-### consoleInput.onblur
-If view = console, consoleInput will be focused all the time thanks to this function
+**consoleInput.onblur** - if view = console, consoleInput will be focused all the time thanks to this function

-### onresize
-Resizes the game when the window is resized
+**onresize** - resizes the game when the window is resized

 ## Properties